dana6691/Web_scraping/README.md

    * Google_movie: list of google movie, display only discounted Movie, scroll the page to see all movies
    * Pagination.py: scrap multiple pages of data and save data into xlsx file
 * Project
-   * Linkinside.py: fetch all href links and collect the data from the links and save data into xlsx file
+   * Sublink_scraping.py: fetch all href links and save the collected data from sublinks into xlsx file
    * Google_image.py: using google_image_download library
    * Newsheadline_Weather: bring up-to-date news headlines and weather information
    * RealEstate: location, size,and price of the houses in Minneapolis